-The centrepiece of our pre election coverage was May vs Corbyn Live: The Battle for Number 10, in which Jeremy Paxman interviewed the chief contenders programme, which was broadcast simultaneously on Channel 4 and Sky News, allowed viewers to hear directly from the two party leaders, who answered questions from a live studio audience.
+The centrepiece of our pre election coverage was May vs Corbyn Live: The Battle for Number 10, in which Jeremy Paxman interviewed the chief contenders for Prime Minister.
+The 90 minute live programme, which was broadcast simultaneously on Channel 4 and Sky News, allowed viewers to hear directly from the two party leaders, who answered questions from a live studio audience.
 The programme succeeded in informing and engaging viewers, particular younger ones amongst whom the propensity to vote proved especially important in this election.
 It reached a total of 5.3 million viewers over its 90 minutes on Channel 4.
 Viewing share was a substantial 40% above slot average for 16 34 year olds.